tonycheang/tagged-flashcards-client/README.md

 * Selection of a group of active tags
 * Registration and forgot password flow
 * Remote saving to database (up to 5 MB)
-* A default deck of all Japanese hirgana and katakana
+* A default deck of all Japanese hiragana and katakana

 > Note: Server repository is a private "super-module".